-Wahoo Fishing Venice: Winter – Spring 2015
+Wahoo Fishing Venice, LA: Winter and Spring 2015

 Offshore fishing has been up and down since early February, but wahoo fishing has been strong since the start of the new year.
 Wahoo and yellowfin tuna both showed up by the 2nd week in January, and the wahoo bite has been most consistent.